 Kaidus deflected the man’s last act of defiance with a side step.
 “I understand.”
 The man was too loyal to his cause.
 Any further questions would get him nowhere.

 One of the wooden chairs in the room slid over from its position by a desk.
 The chair started splintering until there were thousands of tiny pieces of sharp splinters hovering in the air.

 Kaidus took a couple steps to stand in front of Raleun.
-The stone floor under him elevated, and pushed him up to the man’s eye level.
+The stone floor under him elevated and pushed him up to the man’s eye level.

 All the while, the man was screaming in pain.
-Dying.

 “Every of your little friends in Ferrent will follow you soon enough.”
-Kaidus whispered in the man’s ears, as thousands of splinters entered through the opening in the chest.
+Kaidus whispered in the man’s ears, as thousands of splinters entered through the opening in his chest.
 The shards embedded themselves into the heart and forced their way through the inside of his body.

 “Four of you left.”
 He spoke to those who had been watching, leaving Raleun to suffer.
 Three of them were frozen while the fourth was unconscious and on the floor.

-“Any last words?” he asked, removing the silence on all of them.
+“Any last words?”
+He asked, removing the silence on all of them.
 There was a smile like that of a playful child on his face.

 “PLEASE!
-I’ve told you everything!” the woman screamed out.
+I’ve told you everything!”
+The woman screamed out.

 “It is a shame.
 I had only just healed you earlier.”
 He directed his condolences to the man.